20Tauri/DoxyDoxygen/README.md

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/template.gif "Support @param")

-And, of course, classes (with template or not) are also supported:
+And, of course, classes (with template or not) are also supported.

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/templateclass.gif "Document class")